Of5sg/websocket-server/README.md

-# HTTPserv
+# Server-Types

-Building a HTTP server to understand how they work
+Bulding different kinds of servers to see how they work, and understand the differences and usecases.